14.2 The Genetic Code

 To get a feel for how this works, here is an exercise where you can transcribe a gene and translate it to protein using complementary pairing and the genetic code.

 Degeneracy is believed to be a cellular mechanism to reduce the negative impact of random mutations.
 Codons that specify the same amino acid typically only differ by one nucleotide.
 In addition, amino acids with chemically similar side chains are encoded by similar codons.
 This nuance of the genetic code ensures that a single-nucleotide substitution mutation might either specify the same amino acid but have no effect or specify a similar amino acid, preventing the protein from being rendered completely nonfunctional.
+The role and impact of mutations is discussed in a later section.

 Section Summary